top of page

 Working papers

-Hobbesian Wars and Separation of Powers (with Gérard Roland and Yang Xie)
+Separation of Powers as a Guardian of Civil Peace (with Gérard Roland and Yang Xie)

 Dual Leadership and Bureaucratic Capacity